-Stormwater generated at the Site infiltrates undeveloped Site surfaces or flows via sheet flow to one of the four drainage canals that cross the Site.
+Stormwater generated at the Site infiltrates undeveloped Site surfaces or flows via sheet flow to the east.

-No evidence of outdoor storage of materials or industrial activity with the potential to impact stormwater runoff quality was observed by GHD during the Site reconnaissance, except for the diesel AST without containment.
+No evidence of outdoor storage of materials or industrial activity with the potential to impact stormwater runoff quality was observed by GHD during the Site reconnaissance.